 The Bottom Line

-) have a 3.51% dividend yield, based on last night's closing stock
+company has a 3.47% dividend yield, based on last night's closing

 Johnson & Johnson (

-) is not recommended at this time, holding a Dividend.com DARS™
+) is a "Recommended" dividend stock, holding a Dividend.com DARS™

 Be sure to visit our complete recommended list of the